bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/ElectricalCrossCapacity_0quq4gG9n9tv6gtXkQaQ$F/Documentation.md

-Indicate the electrical cross capacity of the transport equipment.
+Indicates the electrical cross capacity of the transport equipment.